Tonejs/Tone.js/README.md

 Tone.js
 =========

-A collection of building blocks extending and wrapping the Web Audio API
+A collection of building blocks extending and wrapping the Web Audio API.

+# Installation

 Tone.js can be used with or without require.js

-## require.js
+### require.js

 There are a couple ways to use the tone library with require.js and r.js.